cudoventures/cudos-builders/readme.md

 <code>Build/Destroy INIT FULL NODE CLIENT LOCAL in docker</code>.
 Container for initialization of a full node.
 It depends on **full-node.client.local01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.local.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.local.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.local.json</em>.

 <code>Build/Destroy CONFIG FULL NODE CLIENT LOCAL in docker</code>.
-Container for configurtion of a full node.
+Container for configuration of a full node.
 The container MUST be initialized before.
 It depends on **full-node.client.local01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.local.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.local.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.local.json</em>.

 <code>Build/Destroy/Start START FULL NODE CLIENT LOCAL in docker</code>.
 Container for starting of a full node.
 The container MUST be initialized before.
 It depends on **full-node.client.local01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.local.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.local.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.local.json</em>

 <code>Build/Destroy INIT FULL NODE CLIENT TESTNET PUBLIC in docker</code>.
 Container for initialization of a full node.
 It depends on **full-node.client.testnet.public01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.testnet.public.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.testnet.public.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.testnet.public.json</em>.

 <code>Build/Destroy CONFIG FULL NODE CLIENT TESTNET PUBLIC in docker</code>.
-Container for configurtion of a full node.
+Container for configuration of a full node.
 The container MUST be initialized before.
 It depends on **full-node.client.testnet.public01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.testnet.public.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.testnet.public.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.testnet.public.json</em>.

 <code>Build/Destroy/Start START FULL NODE CLIENT TESTNET PUBLIC in docker</code>.
 Container for starting of a full node.
 The container MUST be initialized before.
 It depends on **full-node.client.testnet.public01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.testnet.public.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.testnet.public.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.testnet.public.json</em>.

 <code>Build/Destroy INIT FULL NODE CLIENT TESTNET PRIVATE in docker</code>.
 Container for initialization of a full node.
 It depends on **full-node.client.testnet.private01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.testnet.private.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.testnet.private.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.testnet.private.json</em>.

 <code>Build/Destroy CONFIG FULL NODE CLIENT TESTNET PRIVATE in docker</code>.
-Container for configurtion of a full node.
+Container for configuration of a full node.
 The container MUST be initialized before.
 It depends on **full-node.client.testnet.testnet01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.testnet.private.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.testnet.private.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.testnet.private.json</em>.

 <code>Build/Destroy/Start START FULL NODE CLIENT TESTNET PRIVATE in docker</code>.
 Container for starting of a full node.
 The container MUST be initialized before.
 It depends on **full-node.client.testnet.private01.env** and the corresponding **.arg** file.
 Its genesis file is in <em>parentDir/CudosBuilders/docker/config/genesis.testnet.private.json</em>.
 If <em>SHOULD_USE_GLOBAL_PEERS</em> is set to <em>TRUE</em> then the node connects to peers specified in <em>parentDir/CudosBuilders/docker/config/persistent-peers.testnet.private.json</em> and <em>parentDir/CudosBuilders/docker/config/seeds.testnet.private.json</em>.

 <code>Build/Build-only/Destroy/Start BINARY BUILDER in docker</code>.
 Container for building the binary of the chain.
-All other node related container depends on it.
+All other node related containers depend on it.
 It does not depends on any **.env** files.
 Its **.arg** file is <em>binary-builder.arg</em>

 <code>Build/Destroy/Start STANDALONE NODE in docker</code>.
 Container for starting a single-node network for test purposes.
-It does not depends on any **.env** or **.arg** files.
+It does not depend on any **.env** or **.arg** files.

 <code>Build/Destroy/Start ORCHESTRATOR LOCAL 01 DEBUG in docker</code>.
 Container for orchestrator in debug mode.
 It depends on **orchestrator.local01.env** and the corresponding **.arg** file.
 A volume is mounted from host inside docker.
-So any change in host's files will result in same files been changed inside the container too.
-A re-build should be manually triggers after any such change by openning a bash shell inside dockere container and executing the following command.
+So any change in host's files will result in same files being changed inside the container too.
+A re-build should be manually triggered after any such change by openning a bash shell inside docker container and executing the following command.
 ```bash
 cd /usr/src/orchestrator && cargo build && cd /home/orchestrator/bin/ && cp /usr/src/orchestrator/target/debug/gbt ./gbt && ./orchestrator-run.sh
 ```